Mickey Leland International Hunger Fellowship

 - Graduate degree or equivalent experience in a relevant discipline

-- One-year of work or volunteer experience in a developing country
+- One year of combined work or volunteer experience in a developing country

 - Strong interpersonal and communication skills across cultural contexts